-The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by Ernst & Young LLP during the years ended December 31, 2018 and December 31, 2019.
+The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by Ernst & Young LLP during the years ended December 31, 2021 and December 31, 2020.

-2018 2019
+2021 2020

-Audit fees (1) \$1,351,944 \$ 656,084
+Audit fees(1) \$ 553,000 \$ 648,736

 Audit-related fees

-Tax fees (2) 11,225 26,265
+Tax fees(2) 69,341 48,825

-All other fees
+All other fees(3) 3,600 3,505

-Total fees \$1,363,169 \$ 682,349
+Total fees \$ 625,941 \$ 701,066

-- (1) Audit fees consist of fees for professional services provided by Ernst & Young LLP for the audit of our annual financial statements, the review of interim consolidated financial statements and consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC. - (2) Tax Fees consist of fees for professional services in connection with tax compliance, tax planning, and tax advice, including the review and preparation of our federal, state and foreign income tax returns and requests for rulings or technical advice from tax authorities.
+- (1) Audit fees consist of fees for professional services provided by Ernst & Young LLP for the audit of our annual financial statements, the review of interim consolidated financial statements and consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC. - (2) Tax fees consist of fees for professional services in connection with tax compliance, tax planning, and tax advice, including the review and preparation of our federal, state and foreign income tax returns and requests for rulings or technical advice from tax authorities. - (3) Other fees consist of aggregate fees billed for products and services provided by Ernst & Young LLP other than those fees disclosed above.
+For the years ended December 31, 2021 and 2020, the other fees relate to our Ernst & Young research website membership.